Multi-kink brane in Gauss-Bonnet gravity and its stability: Conclusions

 By choosing three special kinds of superpotentials, we first derived three types of thick brane solutions.
 We gave the constraints for the parameters in the superpotentials \eqref{supp1}, \eqref{supp2}, and \eqref{supp3} that could support the existence of a thick brane solution.
 We showed that one can construct multi-kink thick brane solutions with a suitable superpotential.
 We then obtained the thick brane solution by specifying a polynomial expanded warp factor.

-All the thick brane solutions are linearly stable under tensor perturbations, and the corresponding tensor zero modes can be localized on the thick branes and the four-dimensional Newtonian potential can be recovered.
-The effective potentials in these brane models for the KK gravitons have a rich structure such as multi-well, which would lead to massive resonant KK gravitons~\cite{Guo:2011wr,Xu:2014jda,Chen:2020zzs,Yu:2015wma}.
+{We showed that the massless four-dimensional tensor zero modes can be localized on the thick branes and the four-dimensional Newtonian potential can be recovered.
+The effective potentials in these brane models for the KK gravitons have the rich structures such as multi-well, which would lead to massive resonant KK gravitons~\cite{Guo:2011wr,Xu:2014jda,Chen:2020zzs,Yu:2015wma}.
 Furthermore, it was found that one can obtain a discontinuous effective potential and nonsmooth tensor zero mode in the smooth thick brane solution, which was not found in general relativity.
-This singularity is originated from the zero pint of the function $F(y)$ \eqref{Fy} or the divergence of the function $H(y)$ given in Eq.~\eqref{Hy} in the effective potential (\ref{Veff(w)}).
+This singularity is originated from the zero point of the function $F(y)$ \eqref{Fy} or the divergence of the function $H(y)$ given in Eq.~\eqref{Hy} in the effective potential (\ref{Veff(w)}).
 The singularity condition is given by Eq.~\eqref{singularityCondition}, from which it is clear that this singularity comes from the GB term for some parameter space and there is no singularity in general relativity.
 Such situation was also found in the $f(R)$ brane model, see Ref.~\cite{Xu:2014jda} for the details.
 The inner structure of the effective potential with singularities will also support a series of resonant KK gravitons.
-We will investigate these issues in the future work.
+Moreover, we also studied the ghost instability of four-dimensional tensor perturbation and the tachyon instability of scalar perturbation.
+We found that these thick brane with rich inner structures might be unstable due to the existence of the ghost and tachyon.
+Our results indicate that deviation of $\tilde\alpha$ from zero too far in both the positive and negative directions can lead to instability of the thick brane, and only the thick brane solutions with GB coupling parameter $\tilde\alpha$ near zero could be stable.}